solarcoinv2/solarcoinv2/README.md

 # solarcoinv2
-cryptocurrency that is inspired by SolarCoin but tries to be better than it
+cryptocurrency that is inspired by SolarCoin and tries to be better than it

 # Acknowledgements